MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDeviceRegisteredOwner.md

 # Get-MgDeviceRegisteredOwner

 ## SYNOPSIS
+Retrieve a list of users that are registered owners of the device.
-The user that cloud joined the device or registered their personal device.
+A registered owner is the user that cloud joined the device or registered their personal device.
 The registered owner is set at the time of registration.
-Read-only.
-Nullable.
-Supports $expand.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaDeviceRegisteredOwner](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDeviceRegisteredOwner?view=graph-powershell-beta)
+Currently, there can be only one owner.

 ## SYNTAX